fishsciences/artemis_methods/methods/methods.md

 [`https://github.com/fishsciences/artemis_methods`](https://github.com/fishsciences/artemis_methods).
 Note that while `artemis` contains similar functions to simulate data, we opted to replicate the data outside of `artemis`'s functions for transparency.
-We also demonstrate the performance of `artemis` versus standard linear models using real-world data.

 ## Experimental Data

  <!-- From help file for datasets -->

- The data used were the qPCR
- results of two Delta Smelt live car experiments conducted in the primary channel of the Central Valley Project.
+The data used were the combined qPCR results from two Delta Smelt live car experiments conducted in the primary channel of the Central Valley Project (CVP) in the Sacramento - San Joaquin River Delta, California, USA.
 The experiments were completed on 2017-08-02, part of a series of 6 experiments total completed at the CVP with dead Delta Smelt in August-September of 2017.
 The two experiments were identical in design and execution.
 100 dead Delta Smelt were placed in a car and suspended from the primary louvers.
 From distances of 10-50m, 3 replicate filters were taken every 10m at 50mL and 200mL, sampled from near to far relative to the car.
 Note that the car itself (Distance_m = ~0) was not actually sampled.
 Each filter was extracted and analyzed three times with qPCR (three technical replications).
-The qPCR data from these experiments is plotted in Figure X.
+The qPCR data from these experiments is plotted in Figure X. To model these data, we assume a fixed effect of distance (m) and volume sampled (mL).
+For mixed-effects models, we assume a random intercept term for each unique filter (FilterID).

-Two different methods were used in the comparison of model performance.
+Two different methods were used to compare of model performance.
 First, the Pareto-Smoothed Leave-one-out Information Criteria was calculated for each model using the `loo` package in R [@loo].
 This metric assesses a model's performance predicting out-of-sample data, which gives a measure of how will the model performs relative to the risk of overfitting to the data.
-Next, each model was used to predict the expected response values for a second dataset collected in the same system.
+Next, each model was used to predict the expected response values for a third experiment's dataset collected in the same system.
 This gives a real world example of prediction error for each model.

 <!-- Unsure about this - might need clarification -->